Caring for your treasure

 - Do not bathe in your jewelry.
-Baths and showers deposit more dirt that they remove.
+Baths and showers deposit more dirt than they remove.
 Hard water can also discolor many gems and pearls.
 Ensure that you remove your jewelry when washing your hands and putting on perfume or face cream.
 The particles present in these cosmetics, which are not eliminated by rapid rinsing, may become lodged in cavities and form a corrosive blend of materials that in the long term may lead to premature deterioration of the metal.

-- Swimming, and Hot Tubs are corrosive to metals.
+- Swimming and hot tubs are corrosive to metals.
 Most jewelry metals can be damaged by chlorine and bromine found in most water treatments.

 - Avoid the friction caused by sliding your pendant on its chain or wearing several rings on the same finger.